 [T]here is nothing conducive to the glory of God and our own good, but believers may receive at the hand of God, if they can believe without doubting that what they would have shall come to pass.
 I see no reason to discourse of a faith of miracles as different from other faith; which only thus differed, that the disciples (the apostles I mean) had a power given them, and a promise made to them, that they should be able to work miraculous operations, which is not given to other Christians serving only the particular occasions of that time, to give credit to the gospel.
 The general proposition is true, and shall be made good to every believer: That whatsoever good is made the matter of a promise, (such are all good things), shall be given to believing souls, praying for them.

-Adam Clarke Commentary was the only Bible commentary we consulted that clearly indicates this scripture passage does not pertain to the performing of miracles, so whether or not Clarke believes the passage is applicable to current followers of Christ it is not relevant to this article.
+Adam Clarke Commentary was the only Bible commentary we consulted that indicates Matthew 21:21b-22 does not pertain to the performing of miracles, so whether or not Clarke believes the passage is applicable to current followers of Christ it is not relevant to this article.
 Clarke states,

 Removing mountains, and rooting up of mountains, are phrases very generally used to signify the removing or conquering great difficulties – getting through perplexities. . . .
 He that has faith will get through every difficulty and perplexity; mountains shall become molehills or plains before him.
 The saying is neither to be taken in its literal sense, nor is it hyperbolical: it is a proverbial form of speech, which no Jew could misunderstand, and with which no Christian ought to be puzzled.

-Mark 11:23-24: “I say to you, whoever says to this mountain, ‘Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says.
+Like what Jesus Christ says in the two previously mentioned scriptures, He tells His 12 disciples in Mark 11:23-24, “I say to you, whoever says to this mountain, ‘Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says.
 Therefore I say to you, whatever things you ask when you pray, believe that you receive them, and you will have them.”